ricardovogel/sigridci/docs/capabilities/system-green-code.md

 ## Different statuses of green code findings

 These are the different statutes of findings.
 The status *"Fixed"* will be applied automatically if a finding is resolved.
-See [Security Findings FAQ: Fixed issues are auto-detected](faq-security.md#how-does-the-automatic-detection-of-fixed-findings-work) (in the Security finding documentation).
+See [Security Findings FAQ: Fixed issues are auto-detected](faq-security.md#how-does-the-automatic-detection-of-fixed-findings-work).
 The other statuses can be set.
 They are similar to those used for [system maintainability refactoring candidates](system-maintainability.md#refactoring-candidates).
 * *"Raw"* means "not yet verified" where *"Refined"* ones mark that a finding has been confirmed manually.
 Inversely, a finding can be set as *"False positive"*.
 * *"Will fix"* signals the intention to fix it, while *"Risk Accepted"* does not.